Last week I ran my own content marketing prediction:

 ~ Amanda Maksymiw, @amandamaks, Sr. Content Marketing Manager, Lattice Engines

 By far the biggest issue facing any content marketer is the explosion of information density we’re competing against.
-Finding ways to cut through this wall of noise will continue to drive budgets, strategy, distribution and advertising channels, creative, and content innovations in 2016.
+Finding ways to cut through this wall of noise will continue to drive budgets, strategy, distribution and advertising channels, creative, and content innovations this year.

 ~ Mark Schaefer is a college educator, marketing consultant, and author of five marketing books including The Content Code.